LunarG/VulkanSamples/src/README-cmake.md

 sampleWithSPIRVShaders(usespirvshader)
 ```

-## Single File, GLSL Shaders
+## Single File, External GLSL Shaders
-Samples with dependencies on GLSL shaders that must be converted to SPIRV are
+Samples with dependencies on external GLSL shaders that must be converted to
-built with the `sampleWithGLSLShaders` function.
-This function will convert
+SPIRV are built with the `sampleWithGLSLShaders` function.
+This function will
-the GLSL vertex and fragment shaders to the SPIRV equivalents that are used
+convert the GLSL vertex and fragment shaders to the SPIRV equivalents that are
-in the sample program.
+used in the sample program.

 To add a sample with GLSL shader dependencies to the build, identify the list
 of GLSL shader file names (no suffixes) of the specific type to the